MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/create-safe-sender-lists-in-office-365.md

 > [!CAUTION]
 >
-> - This method creates a high risk of attackers successfully delivering email to the Inbox that would otherwise be filtered; however, allowed senders or domains will not be honored for messsages that are marked as malware or high confidence phish.
+> - This method creates a high risk of attackers successfully delivering email to the Inbox that would otherwise be filtered; however, the allowed senders or allowed domains lists don't prevent malware or high confidence phishing messsages from being filtered.
 >
 > - Do not use domains you own (also known as accepted domains) or popular domains (for example, microsoft.com) in allowed domain lists.